awsdocs/amazon-fsx-windows-user-guide/doc_source/walkthrough04-fsx-with-appstream2.md

 **To create home folders for domain users using Amazon FSx**

 1. Create an Amazon FSx file system\.
-For more information, see [Getting Started with Amazon FSx](getting-started.md)\.
+For more information, see [Getting started with Amazon FSx](getting-started.md)\.

 1. After the file system is available, create a folder for every domain AppStream 2\.0 user within your Amazon FSx file system\.
 The example following uses the domain user name of the user as the name of the corresponding folder\.
 Doing this means that you can build the UNC name of the file share to map easily using the Windows environment variable `%username%`\.

 1. Share each of these folders out as a shared folder\.
-For more information, see [File Shares](managing-file-shares.md)\.
+For more information, see [File shares](managing-file-shares.md)\.

 **To launch a domain\-joined AppStream 2\.0 image builder**